Skip to Content

 screenshot of roadtrip nation career exploration site for teens

-An incredibly cool website for students – where people travel around the US in an Green RV, to talk about and document people in all types of jobs about work that they love, getting lost in their careers, finding their ways, etc.
+An incredibly cool website for students – where people travel around the US in a Green RV, to talk about and document people in all types of jobs about work that they love, getting lost in their careers, finding their ways, etc.

 Students can click “Start Your Roadmap”, and then answer three different questions.
 Then, they’re sent to a page of actual job ideas that list, among other info, the trend on that type of career (how much it’s growing or not growing).
 Not only that, but you can click over to “Leaders” and “Majors” to get more info/follow in the footsteps of how others got to that position.